 Po-tay-to, po-tah-to… however you say it, it’s probably one of the most versatile veggies ever.
 Baked, fried, sautéed ….. the possibilities are endless.
 If you are short on time, this recipe takes ingredients you probably already have and makes an excellent side dish.

 I love fresh parsley.
 It makes food taste so much fresher then using dried.
-I think having the fresh parsley in this recipe really hit the mark.
+Having the fresh parsley in this recipe really hit the mark.
 Along with the basil and garlic, these are seasoned perfectly.
-Roasted parsley red potatoes make the perfect side dish for any steak, chicken or even fish.
-This recipe has lots of flavor for not a lot of effort.
+Roasted parsley red potatoes make an excellent side dish for any steak, chicken or even fish.
+It is a recipe with lots of flavor for not a lot of effort.

 Roasted Parsley Potatoes Ingredients

 2 tablespoons mayonnaise